falcaopetri/genre-recognition/README.md

  python train_model.py
 ```

 By default the model 2 is chosen.
-The model can be chosen using an optional model_choice parameter. eg:
+The model can be changed using an optional model_choice parameter. eg:

 ```shell
 python train_model.py -c 1